opus1993/pubrepo/content/post/BuiltToExecute/index.md

 Simply having a machine learning team does not mean the business can list machine learning as a strength.
 Building a better machine learning team begins an transformation that gradually moves the technology towards the strength box.
 Having a machine learning team by itself does not automatically mean the business is able to exploit every opportunity well.

 Why do so many businesses struggle to realize the full value of their machine learning projects?
-[The answer appears to lie in the gap between applying it in pockets versus applying it at scale.](https://www.accenture.com/_acnmedia/PDF-122/Accenture-Ready-Set-Scale.pdf) This post explores three key areas of focus of the better teams:
+[The answer appears to lie in the gap between applying it in pockets versus applying it at scale.](https://www.accenture.com/_acnmedia/PDF-122/Accenture-Ready-Set-Scale.pdf) There are three key areas of focus that distinguish the better teams:

 **1. Relationships**